On Polynomial Approximations for Privacy-Preserving and Verifiable ReLU Networks: Empirical Evaluation

 \subsection{CNN of \cite{liu2017oblivious}}

 We first consider the convolutional neural network (CNN) architecture of \cite{liu2017oblivious}.
-This network has $7$ ReLU activation layers and is described in Table \ref{CNN-Table}.
+This network has $7$ ReLU activation layers as described in Table \ref{CNN-Table}.

-To investigate the performance of the various activation functions, we have implemented the following three schemes. \begin{enumerate} \item \textbf{CNN-ReLU}.
+To investigate the performance of the various activation functions, we implemented the following schemes. \begin{enumerate}[noitemsep,topsep=0pt,parsep=1pt,partopsep=2pt,leftmargin=*] \item \textbf{CNN-ReLU}.
 For a baseline performance, we implement the CNN using ReLU activations and max-pooling layers where all computations are carried out in the real domain. \item \textbf{CNN-Poly}.
-In this network, we use our proposed polynomial activation function $\sigma_{\mathrm{poly}}(x)=x^2+x$ and sum-pooling layers.
-The training is carried out in the real domain, while the inference is carried out in $\mathbb F_p$. \item \textbf{CNN-Quad}.
-In this network, we use the square function activation $\sigma_{\mathrm{square}}(x)=x^2$ and sum-pooling layers.
-The training is carried out also in the real domain and the inference is in $\mathbb F_p$. \end{enumerate}
+In this CNN, we use our proposed polynomial activation function $\sigma_{\mathrm{poly}}(x)=x^2+x$ and sum-pooling layers.
+The training is carried out in the real domain, while the inference is carried out in the finite field $\mathbb F_p$. \item \textbf{CNN-Quad}.
+In this CNN, we use the square function activation $\sigma_{\mathrm{square}}(x)=x^2$ and sum-pooling layers.
+The training is carried out also in the real domain and the inference is in the finite field $\mathbb F_p$. \end{enumerate}

-In Fig.~\ref{fig:CNN_CIFAR10} and Fig.~\ref{fig:CNN_CIFAR100}, we compare between the different activation functions on the CIFAR-$10$ and CIFAR-$100$ datasets, respectively.
-As we can see, the accuracy of CNN-Poly using our polynomial activation function significantly outperforms the accuracy of CNN-Quad.
+In Fig.~\ref{fig:CNN_CIFAR10} and Fig.~\ref{fig:CNN_CIFAR100}, we compare between the different activation functions on CIFAR-$10$ and CIFAR-$100$, respectively.
+As we can see, the accuracy of CNN-Poly using our polynomial function significantly outperforms the accuracy of CNN-Quad.
 Moreover, CNN-Poly has comparable accuracy to CNN-ReLU while CNN-Poly involves quantization errors to preserve the privacy and/or to allow verifiable inference.
 We summarize this comparison in Table \ref{CNN-Test-Table}.

-\subsection{Network In Network (NIN)}
+\subsection{Network In Network (NIN) \cite{lin2013network}}

-To further investigate the performance of the various activation functions, we implemented the architecture of \cite{lin2013network}, known as \enquote{Network In Network (NIN)}.
+To further investigate the performance of the various activation functions, we have considered the \enquote{Network In Network (NIN)} architecture \cite{lin2013network}.
 This network has $9$ ReLU activation layers as described in Table \ref{NIN-Table}.